varunaditya-plus/cg50-filesystem/README.md

 Thijs project is a **demonstration of how to access the filesystem** using C and fxsdk for a fx-CG50 add-in.

-Personally I found it extremely hard to find any sort of gint documentation being new to C, and when trying to access the</br>
-filesystem for score saving, I had some issues.
+Personally I found it extremely hard to find any sort of gint documentation being new to C, and when trying to access the filesystem for score saving, I had some issues.
 If you're having similar issues with gint, this project will probably help you out.

 <img src="https://go-skill-icons.vercel.app/api/icons?i=c,cmake&theme=dark" />